ThatFOSSyguy/PyClock/README.md

 Now you should install Python as PyClock is build on Python.

-_For windows users - If an error occures that ```python : The term 'python' is not recognized as the name of a cmdlet, function, script file, or operable program.```, you might have not checked the option of add ing Python to the path._
+_For windows users - If an error occures that ```python : The term 'python' is not recognized as the name of a cmdlet, function, script file, or operable program.```, you might have not checked the option of adding Python to the path._

 After installing Python, run ```pyinstaller -F -w -i clockIcon.ico clock.py```.
 Wait for few minutes for it to build, when it's finised building a message will pop up that ```23069 INFO: Buliding EXE from EXE-00.toc completed sucessfully```.
 Now go to "dist" folder and doubble click on the "clock.exe" folder.
 If the build was